TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 23/Leviticus 23.30.md

 ---

-And whatsoever soul it be that doeth any manner of work in that same day, that soul will I destroy from among his people.
+Whoever it is who does any kind of work in that same day, that person I will destroy from among his people.